 One randomized clinical trial investigated the weight loss effects of green tea (12).
-The study featured 63 subjects, both male and female, who were given different quantities of green tea for two months.
+The study featured 63 subjects with type 2 diabetes, both male and female, who were given different quantities of green tea for two months.

 The results showed that study participants who drank 4 cups of green tea per day experienced significant weight loss.
 They also had reduced blood pressure.
 Participants who drank 2 cups of green tea per day or none at all, didn’t experience any significant change.

 Therefore, an important factor may be the amount of green tea you drink.

 But, how does that compare to matcha?

 Another study examined the effect of matcha during exercise (7).